ajlin11/SE_Project_Phase_TeamA5/README.md

 5. Hegi Dosti – Backend Developer & QA
    - Assist in backend development and implementation of backend functionalities and APIs
-   - Test system functionalities and API endpoints
+   - Test system functionalities and API endpoints to ensure reliability
    - Support system integration and identify issues